GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 {% Aside 'key-term' %}
 The [`User-Agent` string](https://developer.mozilla.org/docs/Web/HTTP/Headers/User-Agent)
-is an HTTP request header which allows servers and networks to identify the application, operating system (OS), vendor, and / or version of a user agent.
+is an HTTP request header that allows servers and networks to identify the application, operating system (OS), vendor, and / or version of a user agent.
 Historically, the `User-Agent` was shared on every HTTP request and exposed in JavaScript.